RobertTLange/evosax/README.md

 You can run the test suite via `python -m pytest -vv --all`.
 If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) 🤗.

+## Disclaimer ⚠️

+This repository contains an independent reimplementation of LES and DES based on the corresponding ICLR 2023 publication [(Lange et al., 2023)](https://arxiv.org/abs/2211.11260).
+It is unrelated to Google or DeepMind.
+The implementation has been tested to roughly reproduce the official results on a range of tasks.